katsojuna/itcmon/rpi/README.md

-This is the first release of Raspberry Pi software.
+This directory is for the Raspberry Pi.

 You should be able to use this to set up a remote receiver but will still need ITCMON on a PC, or other software to display the data.